benstone1/RxSwiftIntroduction/README.md

 }
 ```

-In our case of a simple integer, we observe two events: a next event with the next (in this case only) element, then a complemention event.
+In our case of a simple integer, we observe two events: a next event with the next (in this case only) element, then a completion event.

 Observables can also be made from sequences.
 Below, we create an observable from an array of Ints, then print out each value.